Halloween Haunted Houses in Mississippi

 Hurricane Haunted House, 120 Esperanza Road, Thaxton, MS

 Tickets are $10.
-Hurricane Haunted House is open every Friday and Saturday nights from October 4th through November 1st.
+Hurricane Haunted House is open every Friday and Saturday nights from October 2nd.
 Doors open at 7 pm and close at midnight.
 All new sets and scenes to make this something you will remember the rest of your life.
 Also they have concessions, food, a bonfire, and lots of fun.
-On Halloween night they feature trick or treating from 5 pm for children and a costume contest.
+On Halloween night they feature trick or treating from 5 pm for children and a costume contest before their irregular frights.

 Jackson Haunted Houses

 In 2009, Forbes ranked Jackson third on its list of cities providing the best bang for your buck.
-We’re wondering if that is true of its haunted house as well.
+We know it’s true of its nearby haunted house opening October 10th this fall.

 Biloxi Haunted Houses